abacedariangirl/peh-demo/README.md

+#example-peh-project

+DHSI in person class example on our own computer

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.